OlamideMustapha/Calculator/README.md

 # Calcuator
-A simple implementation of a calculator with Java
+A simple implementation of a calculator with Java/javax.swing